Fabiqula/LLM-Document-Assistant-with-Streamlit/README.md

     ```

 4. Set up the `.env` file:
-    - Copy the `.env.example` file and create a new file named `.env`.
+    - Create a new file named `.env`.
-    - Add your API keys (e.g., OpenAI, Pinecone) to this file.
+    - Add your API keys to this file:
+        OPENAI_API_KEY='your-openai-api-key'
+        PINECONE_API_KEY='your-pinecone-api-key'.

 5. Run the Streamlit app:
     ```bash